Gagravarr/AlfrescoDocumentChecksums/README.md

 Share - TODO
 ============
-Provide a page in Share to show the checksums
+ * Finish the page in Share to show the checksums
+ * Document action with configuration, to show that
+ * Document details right-hand pane for showing them

 WebScripts - TODO
 =================